microsoft/Mastering-the-Marketplace/docs/container/Labs/lab4-publishing-container-offer/index.md

 1. For the **Edit Market** section, select at least one market in which to sell your product.
 This is typically the United States.
 1. Under **Pricing**  select  **Custom price**.
 1. Select **Per Core** and enter price as **0** USD/hour.
 For this workshop, you don't want to charge your account when testing.
-1. Switch the plan visibility to **Private** and put in the **Tenant Id** of the tenant that will be buying the plan.
-For this practice workshop, the tenant is typically the same that holds your ACR and AKS services.
 1. Click **Save Draft**.

 ### Technical configuration

 1. Go to the **Technical Configuration** tab.
 2. For the Cluster extension type, enter `**YOUR-COMPANY-NAME**.AzureTodoApp'.
 3. Click the **Add CNAB Bundle** link and the **Azure Container Registry** dialog appears.

       ![Add CNAB Bundle](./images/plan.png)

 4. Select your ACR as **Registry**.